The following funding categories are available through the Annual Grants Program.

 Projects that:

-• Demonstrate a minimum level of 50% cash or in-kind contribution.
+• Demonstrate a minimum level of 50% cash and/or in-kind contribution of total project amount requested.

 • Are located in the Wagga Wagga Local Government Area.